CompuCell3D/PythonScriptingManual/docs/field_secretion.rst

     self.field.ATTR[10, 20, 30] += 1

-Likewise we can manipulate a field using slicing operators, such as setting the value of our ``ATTR`` field to a value of ``1.0`` along a line,
+Likewise, we can manipulate a field using slicing operators, such as setting the value of our ``ATTR`` field to a value of ``1.0`` along a line,

 .. code-block:: python